 Malmesbury - “Again, making their way around a precipitous ditch by a shortcut known only to themselves, they [the English] trampled down so many of their foes that they filled it level to the brim with a pile of bodies.”

-At any normal place, these three statements would make no sense, but they perfectly match the pits in north Sedlescombe.
-We explain above that the pits would have been surrounded by ramparts made of overcover spoil.
+Poitiers and Orderic say that the English make a stand at a broken rampart.
+We interpret this to mean that there was a break in a rampart.
+We explain above that Roman iron ore pits would have been surrounded by ramparts made of overcover spoil.
 The gap between the Hurst Lane pit and the Killingan Wood pit is roughly 75m.
-The implication from the statements above is that the gap was filled with a rampart of mining spoil, other than a narrow passageway that was presumably used by miners to get from the south of the pits to their north.
+The logical conclusion is that ramparts around the rims of those two pits almost joined but left a narrow gap.
+It would have formed a passageway to get from the south side of the pits to the north side and vice versa.
 This passageway would be the break in the rampart to which Poitiers and Orderic refer.
 It would also be the shortcut known only to the English to which Malmesbury refers.
-It is depicted as a broken green line on Figure 4.
+The broken rampart is depicted as a broken green line on Figure 4.

 Our interpretation of these statements is that the English made a shield wall north of the rampart in an arc between the Hurst Lane and Killingan Wood pits.
 The Normans chased the English through the break, emerging into a confined area between the rampart and shield wall.
-It sounds like the English shield charged, the Normans could not get back through the break because more Normans were still coming through, so they got forced sideways into the corners of the pits.
+It sounds like the English shield charged, the Normans could not get back through the break because it was narrow and more Normans were still coming through, so they got forced sideways into the corners of the pits.
 Even though the corners were deep, they were narrow.
 A few dozen men might have filled them to the brim.
-In these circumstances, it seems likely that many Normans were trampled to death, not by the English but by Normans running over each other.
+In these circumstances, it seems likely that many Normans were trampled, aligning with Malmesbury’s description.

 Scene 58 shows the English fleeing in two tiers.
 This would be so at the Killingan Wood pit, where they would be fleeing along the rim and across the bottom of the pit.
 The artist’s view is looking north from the red arrow on Figure 4.